MultiSafepay/docs/content/payments/methods/prepaid-cards/gift-cards/product-rules.md

 {{< details title="Pay later methods" >}}
 &nbsp;
 [Pay later methods](/payments/methods/billing-suite/) do not generally support entering gift card details for partial payments or **after** the order is placed (for a whole or partial payment).
-This is because, as the collecting party, post-payment methods require very precise order specifications.
+This is because, as the collecting party, pay later methods require very precise order specifications.

 Our platform would interpret the gift card as a discount (not included in the shopping cart specification) and wouldn't generate the correct order information, e.g. for tax purposes.